 The responsibility for conducting the election in each constituency rests with the returning officer (doc, 102kb).
 The cost of running the election is met by the Department of Finance, from the Central Fund., based on a Charges Order made by the Minister for Public Expenditure and Reform.

 The 32nd Dáil consists of 158 members who represent the 40 constituencies specified in the Electoral (Amendment) (Dáil Constituencies) Act 2013.

 Reviews of constituencies for Dáil and European Parliament elections are undertaken after each census.
 These are carried out by an independent Constituency Commission established when the Central Statistics Office publishes preliminary census results.
 A census was taken on 24 April 2016 and the preliminary results were published on 14 July 2016.

 A Constituency Commission was established by Minister Simon Coveney on 14 July 2016, under section 5 of the Electoral Act 1997.

 The terms of reference of the Commission are set out in Article 16 of the Constitution and in section 6(2) of the Electoral Act 1997 (as amended).
 The Constitution requires that the total membership of the Dáil is such that the average national population per member is between 20,000 and 30,000.

 The Constituency Commission must present its report to the Chairman of the Dáil no later than three months after the final census results are published.
-These are due to be published on 6 April 2017.
+These were published on 6 April 2017.

 Reports of previous Constituency Commissions can be found on the constituency commission website.